Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: A -Approximation Algorithm

 In this section, we give a $(4\cdot \max\{1,\log \opt\})$-approximation algorithm for the $\mis$ problem on the intersection graph of a set of $n$ $\el$-shapes.
 To this end, we first give a $(\max\{1,\log \opt\})$-approximation algorithm for the problem when the input consist of only $\el$-shapes of type $\ul$.
 We discuss the generalization of our algorithm to the weighted version of the $\mis$ problem and for approximating the $\mis$ problem on rectangles at the end of this section.

 Consider the input $\el$-shapes from left to right in the increasing order of the $x$-coordinate of their vertical segment; we denote the $i$th $\el$-shape in this ordering by $\el_i$.
 For any $1\leq i<j\leq n$, we define $I[i,j]$ as the set of $\el$-shapes $\el_x$ such that (i) $i\leq x\leq j$, and (ii) $\el_x$ does not intersect the line through the vertical segment of $\el_{j+1}$.
 We add a dummy $\el$-shape $\el_{n+1}$ far to the right such that no input $\el$-shape intersects the line through the vertical segment of $\el_{n+1}$; thus, $I[1,n]$ is the set of all input $\el$-shapes.
 Moreover, let $\opt[i,j]$ denote the size of an optimal solution for the $\mis$ problem on the set of $\el$-shapes in $I[i,j]$; we denote $\opt[1,n]$ simply by $\opt$.
-For any such $i,j$ and some $i<k<j$, let $I_k$ denote the set of $\el$-shapes $\el_y$ such that (i) $i\leq y\leq j$ and (ii) $\el_y$ intersects the line through the vertical segment of $\el_k$.
+Let $I_k$ denote the set of $\el$-shapes that intersects the line through the vertical segment of $\el_k$.
 Moreover, let $\opt(I_k)$ be the size of an optimal solution for the $\mis$ problem on the intersection graph induced by the $\el$-shapes in $I_k$.